clingen-data-model/allele/source/allele/conceptual/contextual_allele/nucleotide_contextual_allele.md

 See also [ContextualAllele](contextual_allele.html)

 A variant allele representation on a specific nucleotide sequence.
-This can represent an observation at a single GenomicAlleleInstance or a single TranscriptAlleleInstance.
+This can represent an observation at a single GenomicContextualAllele or a single TranscriptContextualAllele.

 NucleotideContextualAllele is an abstract class, so any NucleotideContextualAllele must be either a GenomicContextualAllele or a TranscriptContextualAllele.